cosmos/testnets/testnet-tuesdays/gameday09/README.md

 * (1 point) Successfully set up metrics collection for a validator on `test-locust-1` (metrics appear in our Prometheus throughout the load test)

-If you're unable to run the observability stack, please fill out a form (link to be added) and prove that you're signing blocks on the new chain.
+If you're unable to run the observability stack, please fill out the [exception form](https://testnets.hypha.coop/about-the-program/), explain why you can't run the stack, and prove that you're signing blocks on the new chain.
 Proving that there's a validator with your moniker that's signing blocks is acceptable.

 ## Timeline (times in UTC)